Cardiopulmonary Resuscitation

 Emergency Tackle Box

-Supplies for emergency intubation were transported to emergency codes by the inhalation therapy staff in a tackle box.
+Supplies for emergency intubation were often transported to emergency codes by the inhalation therapy staff in a tackle box.
 The contents were restocked after each use and the box relocked and checked on daily rounds.

 Mouth Opener